Grand Lodge: Relation to other Masonic bodies

-Other organisations which only accept Master Masons, such as Scottish Rite and the Shriners, have their own governing bodies, not called Grand Lodges, which are not directly accountable to the Grand Lodge in the jurisdiction in which they operate.
+Other organisations which only accept Master Masons, such as the SRIA, Scottish Rite and the Shriners, have their own governing bodies, not called Grand Lodges, which are not directly accountable to the Grand Lodge in the jurisdiction in which they operate.
 Other Masonically affiliated orders, such as the OES and DeMolay, are also independent.
 However, these organisations' governing bodies, as a rule, defer to their Grand Lodges as the essential authority over Masonry in their regions.

 Other organizations

 The term “Grand Lodge” is not exclusive to Freemasonry.
 The Odd Fellows, Elks, and other similar fraternal groups also have Grand Lodges, as does the Orange Order.
+This includes the Grand Orange Lodge of Scotland, England, Africa, Ireland, Canada and the United States.
 This is because many of them based their organizational model on that of Freemasonry.